CP1404/Practicals/prac_01/README.md

 <https://github.com/CP1404/Starter/wiki/Software-Setup>
 To start with, you don't need Git or Kivy, just Python 3 and PyCharm.

+> [!NOTE]
-Note: Your version of PyCharm may look different from our images and instructions below, but hopefully they are close enough for you to follow.
+> Your version of PyCharm may look different from our images and instructions below,
+> but hopefully they are close enough for you to follow.

 1. Run PyCharm.
    When PyCharm first starts you should have a window with a link to